Enchanter’s Nightshade – Circaea lutetiana

 Description

-Habitat: It is commonly found in moist woodlands and shaded areas.
+Habitat: It is commonly found in woodlands, thickets, and along forest edges.

-Distribution: Jack-in-the-pulpit is native to eastern and central North America.
+Distribution: Bristly greenbrier is native to North America.

 Native To State: YES